Pitu/Kuro/README.md

 [kuro-cli](https://github.com/Pitu/kuro-cli) is a utility that will install and manage your Kuro installation.
 Whenever there's a new version available you can run `kuro-cli` and it will download, upgrade, update dependencies and restart automatically.
 Some options are not covered on the cli just yet, so you can go ahead and open `config.json` to look and modify them if you want.

+If you don't want to use `kuro-cli`, simply clone the repo, `npm install`, rename the `config.sample.json` to `config.json` and modify it's values with your data.

 ### What's new in v4.0.2:
 1. New coding style and several improvements
 2. Added a Telegram notifications plugin